 The LLC sublayer contains a variety of entities, as illustrated in Figure 6.

 The higher layer protocol discrimination entity (HLPDE) is used by the LLC sublayer to determine the higher layer protocol to which to deliver an LLC sublayer protocol data unit (PDU).
+Discrimination is on the basis of the EtherType, the LLC addresses specified ISO/IEC 8802-2, or a user-specified value as discriminator.
 Two methods may be used in the HLPDE.
 The two methods are:

-1) EtherType protocol discrimination (EPD), which uses the EtherType value made available to the LLC sublayer through the MSAP
+1) EtherType protocol discrimination (EPD), which provides discrimination on the basis of the EtherType value (see subclause 9.2) made available to the LLC sublayer through the MSAP, or uses a specified EtherType value to indicate the presence of a user-specified protocol identifier

-2) LLC protocol discrimination (LPD), which uses the addresses defined in ISO/IEC 8802-2, including the Subnetwork Access Protocol (SNAP) format
+2) LLC protocol discrimination (LPD), which either uses the LLC addresses as protocol identifiers or, in the Subnetwork Access Protocol (SNAP) format, uses a specified LLC value to encode an EtherType that serves as a protocol identifier or to indicate the presence of a user-specified protocol identifier

-IEEE Std 802.3™ is capable of natively representing the EtherType within its MAC frame format, which is used to support EPD.
-IEEE Std 802.3 also natively supports ISO/IEC 8802-2 LPD (over a limited range of frame sizes).
-In other IEEE 802 networks, such as for IEEE Std 802.11™, LPD is also achieved using SNAP, as described in Clause 9.
-In either of these techniques, the EtherType is effectively being used as a means of identifying an LSAP that provides LLC sublayer service to the protocol concerned.
-New IEEE 802 standards shall support protocol discrimination in the LLC sublayer using EPD.
+LLC encoding uses only LPD and supports discrimination by EtherType, LLC addresses, and user-specified protocol identifiers.

+Standards that support EPD shall also support LPD in order to enable support for discrimination on the basis of LLC addresses.
+In this case, the HLDPE method is reflected in the format of the frame, and the standard specifies an encoding allowing EPD or LPD frames to be differentiated and thus freely intermixed.

+Some IEEE Std 802™ standards specify Length/Type (LT) encoding in which the HLPDE method is designated using the value of a Length/Type field in the frame.
+For example, IEEE Std 802.3™ uses LT encoding indicating LPD when the Length/Type field is less than 1501 and EPD when it is greater than 1535.
+Since 2018, IEEE Std 802.11™ supports the same form of LT encoding.
+IEEE Std 802.11 formerly supported only LPD, and the standard specifies how the receiver can determine whether LT or LLC encoding is used in each link.

+New IEEE 802 standards shall support both EPD and LPD, using either LT encoding or some other means of distinguishing EPD from LPD frames [, and shall use only EPD to encode an EtherType serving as a protocol identifier].

 9.2.1 Format, function, and administration

-Protocol discrimination performed by the EPD method is based on EtherTypes.
-For example, the value of the Type/Length field in the IEEE 802.3 MAC frame format directs the protocol parser into the LPD HLPDE if the value is less than 1536.
-This allows frames of both formats to be freely intermixed on a given IEEE 802 network and at a given station.9.4 Encapsulation of Ethernet frames with LPD
+9.4 Encapsulation of EPD frames with LPD

-This subclause specifies the standard method for conveying Ethernet frames across IEEE 802 networks that offer only the LPD function and not the EPD function in the LLC sublayer.
+This subclause specifies the standard method for conveying EPD frames across IEEE 802 networks that use LLC encoding.

-An Ethernet frame conveyed on an LPD-only IEEE 802 network shall be encapsulated in a SNAP data unit contained in an LPD PDU of type UI, as follows:
+An EPD frame conveyed on an IEEE 802 network using LLC encoding shall be encapsulated in a SNAP data unit contained in an LPD PDU of type UI, as follows:

 a) The Protocol Identification field of the SNAP data unit shall contain a SNAP identifier in which